-And, it was also obvious that the evolution of the safety frame was not evolving on a carefully executed scientific basis.
-The physiological efficiency of the seated rider had never been carefully optimized in a formal way, though this might have occured over the years through the empirical methods employed by cyclists.
+And, it was also obvious that the safety frame was not evolving on a carefully executed scientific basis.
+The physiological efficiency of the seated rider had never been carefully optimized in a formal way, though this might have occurred over the years through the empirical methods employed by cyclists.
 There was a seemingly large range of possible rider positions and geometries that worked well.
-It led me to the supposition that the topology of the "efficiency" curves was pretty flat in the range of possibilites that were given by the traditional methods, or that riders could adapt to this range of configurations and train to use them effectively, or both.
+It led me to the supposition that the topology of the "efficiency" curves was pretty flat in the range of possibilities that were given by the traditional methods, or that riders could adapt to this range of configurations and train to use them effectively, or both.
 It made sense.

-One thing you learn quickly as a frame builder is that the well designed bike and rider fit together in each riding position in a very harmonious way, with very little interference or restriction.
+One thing you learn quickly as a framebuilder is that the well-designed bike and rider fit together in each riding position in a very harmonious way, with very little interference or restriction.
 This is, as one experiments with bike geometry, a pretty fragile relationship.
-There is not much one can vary from the range of accepted tradtional frame geometry and rider set up without compromising the rider's effectiveness in one or more of the important pedaling positions.
+There is not much one can vary from the range of accepted traditional frame geometry and rider setup without compromising the rider's effectiveness in one or more of the important pedaling positions.
 Given the slow, cut-and-try evolution of the safety frame and modern components, this is very likely to be significant in the traditional method, though no one has stated it clearly.

 All of this prompted a study of the simple physics involved.
 I figured that it would be a good thing if I could offer a plausible explanation for how it works that includes some physics rather than statistics and traditions.
 Certainly the KOPS rule would be a fatality in the process.